Sunderfield/ultimate-todoist-sync-for-obsidian-experiment/README.md

-# Ultimate Todoist Sync for Obsidian
+# Ultimate Todoist Sync for Obsidian (Experimentations)

 The Ultimate Todoist Sync plugin automatically creates tasks in Todoist and synchronizes task state between Obsidian and Todoist.